tcsenpai/sdnext_docker/README.md

 The container mounts the app/automatic_repo folder as a volume, so you can add models and other files to it.
 After the first run, you will find the folder under app/automatic_repo.

+## Pre-run script

+You can add a pre_run.sh file to the app folder, and it will be run on startup.
+This can be used to install dependencies for python in case something is missing.

 ## Run

 ```